 The following is a general summary of certain material U.S. federal income tax considerations regarding our election to be taxed as a real estate investment trust ("REIT") and the purchase, ownership and disposition of our capital stock and debt securities of our operating partnership.
-Supplemental U.S. federal income tax considerations relevant to the ownership of the securities offered by (i) the prospectus filed by us dated February 5, 2018 or (ii) the prospectus filed by us and our operating partnership dated February 6, 2018 (each such prospectus, a "Base Prospectus") may be provided in the prospectus supplement that relates to those securities.
+Supplemental U.S. federal income tax considerations relevant to the ownership of the securities offered by (i) the prospectus filed by us dated January 14, 2021 (the "Equity Base Prospectus") or (ii) the prospectus filed by us and our operating partnership dated January 14, 2021 (together with the Equity Base Prospectus, the "Base Prospectuses") may be provided in the prospectus supplement that relates to those securities.
 Your tax treatment will vary depending upon the terms of the specific securities you acquire, as well as your particular situation.
 For purposes of this discussion, references to "we," "our" and "us" mean only American Assets Trust, Inc. and do not include any of its subsidiaries, except as otherwise indicated.
 This summary is for general information only and is not tax advice.
 The information in this summary is based on:

-- the Internal Revenue Code of 1986, as amended (the "Code"); - · current, temporary and proposed Treasury regulations promulgated under the Code (the "Treasury Regulations"); - the legislative history of the Code; - · administrative interpretations and practices of the Internal Revenue Service (the "IRS"); and - · court decisions;
+- the Internal Revenue Code of 1986, as amended (the "Code"); - current, temporary and proposed Treasury regulations promulgated under the Code (the "Treasury Regulations"); - the legislative history of the Code; - administrative interpretations and practices of the Internal Revenue Service (the "IRS"); and - court decisions;